Skip to main content

 • Credits: 0.5

-• Instructor: Thomas Gibbons
+• Instructor: Connie Meyer

 Win-win negotiation, power in negotiation, planning and conduct of negotiation.
 Minimizing and resolving conflicts, tactics and ethics in negotiation.
 Objective standards in disputes.